-Today, Wednesday 10th October, is officially World Mental Health Day.
-Although the focus point this year is ‘Young people and mental health in the changing world’, mental health problems can affect anyone at any time.
-This day gives the opportunity for people to express their support and to raise awareness.
+Today, Saturday 10th October is officially World Mental Health Day.
+The focus point this year is ‘mental health for all’, as we know this year more than ever, this can affect anyone at any time.
+This day gives the opportunity for people to express their support, share experiences and to help raise awareness.

 Mental health is just like our physical health – everybody needs to take care of it and know how to look after it.
 To pay tribute to this we thought we would include a post regarding 5 benefits that exercise and fitness can have on mental health and general wellbeing.